evanhaldane/evanhaldane.github.io/pushups.md

 title: Pushups
 ---

-After a suggestion from a friend, I set the goal of 10,000 pushups in 2015.
-I have been tracking my progress via a Google Sheet.
-Thanks to [Tabletop.js](https://github.com/jsoma/tabletop), I can retrieve the contents of my Google Sheet (as JSON) completely in Javascript.
+After a suggestion from a friend, I wanted to see how many pushups I could do in a year (2015).
+Predictably, I got sick in May and the plan fizzled out.
+Regardless, I tracked my progress using a Google Sheet.
+Thanks to [Tabletop.js](https://github.com/jsoma/tabletop), I can retrieve the contents of my Google Sheet (as JSON) in Javascript.
 The result is then plotted (again, completely in Javascript) using [Bokeh.js](http://bokeh.pydata.org/en/latest/docs/dev_guide/bokehjs.html), which I found out about at [2015 PyCon](https://us.pycon.org/2015/) (H/T: [Sarah Bird](http://www.sarahbird.org/))

   <head>
     <meta charset="utf-8">